Azure/ALZ-Bicep/docs/wiki/ConsumerGuide.md

 There are various ways to consume the Bicep modules included in `ALZ-Bicep`.
 The options are:

+- Utilize ALZ Accelerator documentation which will configure framework and incorporate production ready CI/CD pipelines
 - Clone this repository
 - Fork & Clone this repository
 - Download a `.zip` copy of this repo